trumboosahil/hexagonal_go/README.md

 **Driving Adapter:** Implements the Inbound Port, handling inputs (like HTTP requests) and invoking the domain logic.

-**Driven Adapter:** Implements the Outbound Port, handling outputs (like saving data to a database) from the domain logic.
+**Driven Adapter:** Implements the Outbound Port, handling outputs (like saving data to a database) or kafka from the domain logic.

 # Getting Started